-Gina Sandler has been a professional make-up artist for over 20 years.
+Gina Sandler has been a professional make-up artist for over 25 years.
 After graduating from Heritage High School in Conyers, Georgia, she moved to Los Angeles to work as a scenic artist in the film and television industry.
-She is a graduate of Joe Blasco Makeup Artist training center in Hollywood and has worked as a make-up artist extensively in commercials, print advertising, and editorials.
-Ms. Sandler commercial client list includes: Magnum Ice Cream bars, Canon, Simple Skin Care, Mercedes-Benz, EA Sports, Ford, Lincoln, Nike, Unilever, Taco Bell, and Seiko Watches.
+She is a graduate of Joe Blasco Makeup Artist training center in Hollywood and has worked as a make-up artist extensively in commercials, print advertising, and fashion editorial.
+Ms. Sandler commercial client list includes: Magnum Ice Cream, Canon, Simple Skin Care, Mercedes-Benz, EA Sports, Ford, Lincoln, Nike, Unilever, Taco Bell, and Seiko Watches.
 Her print advertising clients include: Sony, Billabong, Jaguar, Nikon, and Pepsi.
-Ms. Sandler has also completed editorial work for publications that include Vogue online, Detour, Glamour, LA Times Magazine, Paper, Shape, Arena, and Spin.
+Ms. Sandler's editorial work has been featured in Vogue (online), Detour, Glamour, L.A.
+Times Magazine, Paper Magazine, Shape, Arena, and Spin.
 She continues to expand her artistic skills by taking extensive visual art workshops in sculpting, painting and drawing.